relevant-ai/RelevantCardsDocumentation/README.md

 This document explains how to create cards for the [Relevant iOS app](http://relevant.ai).

 A card is just a JSON file hosted somewhere on the web.
-This JSON file contains directions on how to gather the data and display it using templates such as banner images, footers, etc.
+This JSON file directs the Relevant servers on how to gather the data and display it using templates such as banner images, footers, etc.

 Here is a sample "Hello World" card: